 From the above, abstractly, Onigiri and Nigiri are the same thing, but when Japanese talk about Onigiri and Nigiri in daily life, Nigiri has a meaning completely different from Onigiri.

-Actually, the Nigiri familiar to us Japanese is the abbreviation for “Nigirizushi (握り寿司)”, or Nigiri Sushi.
+Actually, the Nigiri familiar to us Japanese in terms of food is the abbreviation for “Nigirizushi (握り寿司)”, or Nigiri Sushi.
 Then, what is the difference between Nigirizushi and Onigiri?

 Nigirizushi (Nigiri Sushi)

-Nigirizushi, or Nigiri Sushi is a type of Sushi that usually consists of a slice of fresh raw fish on top of a small oblong brick of vinegared white rice.
-Other than fresh raw fish, the topping of Nigiri Sushi includes shellfish, prawn, and squid.
+Nigirizushi, or Nigiri Sushi is a type of Sushi that usually consists of a thin slice of fresh raw fish on top of a small oblong brick of vinegared white rice.
+In addition to fresh raw fish, the topping of Nigiri Sushi includes shellfish, prawn, and squid.

-Generally, we Japanese, except Sushi enthusiasts, seldom make Nigiri Sushi at home, but enjoy it in the Sushi restaurant.
-This is because you need skills to make a delicious Nigirizushi.
+Generally, we Japanese, except Sushi enthusiasts, seldom make Nigiri Sushi at home, but usually enjoy it in the Sushi restaurant.
+One primary reason of this is that making a delicious Nigirizushi requires skills.